wijnen/webgame/tutorial/README.md

 ## Example 0: Simple working (but useless) program
 This program does nothing.
 It shows the basic structure of a game written with Python-webgame.
-To make it work, create all the files with the proper content, set the main file to be executable and run it from the commandline.
+To make it work, just go to the directory that holds non-game.gpy and run ``webgame-build``.
 Then point a browser to http://localhost:8891 to see the title screen.
-When you create a game there, it will show you an empty screen that allows you to leave.
+When you create a game there, it will show you an empty screen that only allows you to leave.

 * Read: non-game.gpy
 * Exercise: Make it run.